The use of this service template therefore imposes the following conditions:

 - Some examples:

-If your program meets the above requirements, you can implement it on the ServiceNav Boxes.
+If your script meets the above requirements, you can transfer it on the ServiceNav Boxes.

-If you have more than one ServiceNav Box, you should deploy it to your entire ServiceNav Box fleet.
+If you have more than one ServiceNav Box, you should deploy it to all your ServiceNav Boxes

-Put your file in the ServiceNav Box folder:
+Place your script file on the ServiceNav Box in the directory:

-It is then necessary to assign the right execution and membership rights with the command lines below:
+Then set the correct execute and membership rights with the command lines below:

 chown nagios:nagios /usr/local/nagios/libexec/custom_plugin/